prabhavk/mst-backbone-repo/README.md

 Parameters:

-subtree_size: specifies the minimum number of non-zero weighted edges in the subgraphs induced by vertex sets $V_S$ and $V_O$.
+subtree_size: constraint on the minimum number of non-zero weighted edges in the subgraphs induced by vertex sets $V_S$ and $V_O$

 output_prefix: used for naming output files.
-Default prefix is input_alignment_mstbackbone.
+Default prefix is alignment_mstbackbone

 Output files:

-output_prefix.mst: the maximum parsimony (minimum evolution) spanning tree used for constraining search through tree-space.
+output_prefix.mst: the maximum parsimony spanning tree used for constraining search through tree-space

 output_prefix.nwk: the output tree in NEWICK format

-output_prefix.edges: the output tree in edge list format
+output_prefix.edges: the output tree in EDGE LIST format

 output_prefix.mstbackbone_log: contains all the messages that is printed to terminal